Boundaries after a breakup – what they sound like and why you need them

 What this boundary sounds like

-• It’s important that I focus on my own healing and I can’t do that when you continue to drop by to ‘catch up’ or ‘check in’ on me.
+• It’s important that I focus on my own healing and I can’t do that when you continue to drop in to ‘catch up’, ‘check in’ on me or conjure up revelation in your means for more clarity or closure.

 • Stop contacting me when you’ve been drinking – it’s not authentic nor is it helpful for me in moving on.